D7wael/moblishop/README.md

 College of Communication and Information in Riyadh

-#	Background and motivation of the project (Project Problem):
+#	Background and motivation of the project:

 This project provides a solution for most mobile stores, through which the buying and selling processes for mobile stores and store management are automated, which saves the stores effort and time, and through it the following are provided: